Tequila Sunrise (film): Critical response

-Tequila Sunrise holds a score of 53% on Rotten Tomatoes based on 34 reviews, and a score of 62 on Metacritic, indicating mixed reviews.
+Metacritic, which uses a weighted average, assigned the a score of 62 out of 100, based on 14 critics, indicating "generally favorable" reviews.
 It was a commercial success, grossing over $105 million worldwide against a production budget of $20 million.

 Critics commented both positively and negatively upon the labyrinthine nature of the complex plot, characteristic of earlier Robert Towne screenplays such as Chinatown.
 Roger Ebert of the Chicago Sun-Times wrote that "Tequila Sunrise weaves a tangled web, and there are times when we are not sure what is happening, or why.
 There are even moments when the chronology itself seems confused, when characters seem to know things they could not be aware of, when other characters arrive at places they should not have known about."
 Vincent Canby of The New York Times called it "the fuzzy focus of someone who has stared too long at a light bulb.
 Narrative points aren't made and the wrong points are emphasized."
 However, Time Out wrote that the "set-up has the precision of fine needlepoint, picking out the plot outline before embroidering it with a complex pattern of interwoven relationships."

 Pfeiffer was described as a "stunning presence" by The New York Times, while Time Out thought her "perfect as the immaculately dressed and icily controlled restaurateur caught between Gibson's honest (ex-)criminal and Russell's ambiguously motivated cop."
 Variety praised each of the lead performances—"Gibson projects control skating atop paranoia, and is appealing as a man you'd want to trust.
 Russell is fine as the slick cop who's confused by his own shifting values, and Pfeiffer achieves a rather touching quality with her gun-shy girl beneath the polished professional"—but concluded there was "not much kick in this cocktail, despite its mix of quality ingredients."

+Jay Scott of the Toronto Globe and Mail called it "the Casablanca of the cocaine generation" which Warner Bros. paraphrased in their advertising, with Scott's permission, as "the Casablanca of the '80s".